pravega/pravega-operator/doc/pravega-options.md

 ```
 ### Pravega JVM Options

 It is also possible to tune the JVM options for Pravega Controller and Segmentstore.
+Pravega JVM options are for configuring Controller&Segmenstore JVM process whereas Pravega options are for configuring Pravega software.

 Here is an example,
 ```
 ...
 spec: